dahnte/parasitic-worms/README.md

 The Round() constructor allows for easy changes to the script's behavior:
 - round.lives - Controls the starting amount of collective lives that parasites start with
 - round.livesMultiplier - Controls how many lives are added when there is an infection
+- round.parasiticHost - Holds information about the parasitic host

 ## Bugs & Planned features
 No known bugs at the moment.